Acerrimus/End2EndPractice/README.md

 Let's just give it a title and take our first brake so I can digest what I'm doing and come back with clarity.
 Also push these changes.

+Day 1.5
+Alright, were back at it at night, and this time after spending time hopelessly trying to figure out a workflow I decided to ask chatgpt to guide me without givign me massive clues, and I somehow ended up listening to it mindlessly to get me started and give me a footing, in this case, I have now created a super quick and simple backedn using FastAPi and uvicorn, I am now getting the hang of requests, decorators,a nd handlers/routing I think.

+I now understand what a REST API is more clearly now, as well as the fact taht it is only one type of API, there are also others like SOAP and GraphQL.
+REST API uses the HTTP protocol, which includes standard methods such as GET, POST, PUT, DELETE.
+All the data is then represented in json format.

+POST adds data,
+GET retreives data
+PUT updates existing data
+DELETE, well... deletes existing data

+I understand hte backend enough to play with it now, the next thing I need to figure out is how to create a button that then triggers a HTTP request being sent to my API. w
+In my case, in React specifically, cause just doing onclick didnt work, or atleast idk the syntax for making it work like that.

+I had ChatGPT code me the button component for me, since I didnt remember the syntax, that may have been lalziness. now I need to understand how to connect this React app to my python API, which probably is much simpler than I think, as they can just commuincate to each other over the url I believe.

+But I'll do that tomorrow.
+It's almost 2AM, and I feel satisfied, and this post rock is really hitting hard rn.